 Considerations for storing the policy file(s) include:

-- 1. Replication count Because the file is read for each query, you should increase this; 10 is a reasonable value. - 2.
+- 1. Replication count Because Sentry reads the file for each query, you should increase this.
+10 is a reasonable value. - 2.
 Updating the file Updates to the file are only reflected when the Solr process is restarted.

 Defining Roles